 Suppose your organization has reached a point where the best approach to analyze your data and make informed decisions is through a data warehouse.
 Many organizations design and build a data warehouse for business intelligence and data management to gain a competitive edge in the market.

 With all your business data aggregated in a centralized repository serving as the single source of truth, reporting becomes much more powerful, eventually leading to better, more profitable decisions for your organization.

-When launching a data warehousing initiative within your organization, you need to address several questions.
+When launching a data warehousing initiative within your organization, you must address several questions.
 Which tools should you use?
 Should you build or buy a data warehouse solution?
+Or should you go for data warehouse outsourcing?
 What would be the appropriate data warehouse architecture for your organization’s needs?

-Among these, one of the most important questions is: How much will it cost to build a data warehouse for your organization?
-Calculating the average cost to build a warehouse can be challenging, especially when so many factors and moving parts are involved in the DW life cycle.
+Among these, one of the most important questions is: How much will building a data warehouse for your organization cost?
+Calculating the average cost to build a warehouse can be challenging, especially when many factors and moving parts are involved in the DW life cycle.